-Here are the 6 things you must do while visiting:
+Here are the 6 best things to do near Shoreditch High Street in London:

 (Click below to pin it for later!)